farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 # What's Partial Bundling
 `Partial Bundling` is a strategy that Farm uses to bundle modules, similar to what other bundlers do but the goal of Farm's `Partial Bundling` is different.

 Unlike other bundlers, Farm will not trying to bundle everything together and then split them out using something like `splitChunk`, on the opposite, Farm will bundle projects into several output files directly.
-For example, if there are hundreds of modules when we need to launch a html page, Farm will trying to bundle them into 20-30 output files.
+For example, if there are hundreds of modules when we need to launch a html page, Farm will trying to bundle them into 20-30 output files directly.
 For each output file Farm will do `Partial Bundling`.

 Farm's goal of Partial Bundling is to:
 1. **Reduce request numbers**: Make hundreds or thousands of module requests reduce to 20-30 requests, which would make resource loading faster.